dtao/PhilosopherDeveloper/source/posts/2019-07-18-the-case-for-promoting-over-hiring.md

 ---

 Here's a little tip I received fairly early in my career.
-I've heard this in various forms from various people, but the following is a direct quote from a boss I had not long ago:
+I've heard this in various forms from various people, but the following is a quote from a boss I had not too many years ago:

 > Operate as if you already have the job that you want and then you'll be
 > promoted and everyone will be surprised, thinking you had been in that role